ianrenton/SeaBattle/README.md

 First off, select your difficulty level and hit Start Game.
-Easy difficulty is selected by default -- this setting dhould be beatable once you have a little practice, or first time if you get the hang of the game quickly.
+Easy difficulty is selected by default -- this setting should be beatable once you have a little practice, or first time if you get the hang of the game quickly.

 Once you're into the game, the right-hand side of the screen contains your build and research options.
 You start with no ships, so that's where you'll want to begin.